Xlient/Cosmos/levels/cosmos/objectives/define_workflow/description.md

 ## Jobs & Steps

-  Jobs are what make up a workflow and is essentially a set of `steps` that execute on the same runner, by default these jobs will run in parallel.
+  Jobs are what make up a workflow and is essentially are a set of `steps` that execute on the same runner, by default these jobs will run in parallel.
 A step is an individual task that can run commands in a job.
 A step can be either an `action` or a shell command.
 They execute on the same runner, allowing the actions in that job to share data with each other.

 Example of a job: